AngleProtocol/angle-docs/governance/veANGLE/increasing-veANGLE.md

 Let’s say that Carol locks 90 ANGLE for 4 years, giving her a balance of 90 veANGLE, and allocates 50% of her votes to Gauge A. This will take into account 45 veANGLE to allocate to Gauge A.

 A year later, Carol’s veANGLE balance will have decreased by 25% as the lock expiration gets closer.
-She will have $0.75\times90 = 67.5 \texttt{ veANGLE}$.
+She will have 0.75 x 90 = 67.5 veANGLE.
 The voting power allocated to Gauge A is currently 33.75 veANGLE.

 Now, Carol decides to push back her lock’s expiration to 4 years again, giving her her original balance of 90 veANGLE back.
 She also adds 10 ANGLE to the lock, such that she has a 100 veANGLE balance.